enioka-Haute-Couture/enioka_scan/README.md

 It is compatible with:
 * Zebra EMDK devices (which comprise most of their integrated systems like the TC25, TC75, WT6000...)
+* Zebra Bluetooth scanners
 * Honeywell AIDC integrated devices (including CN* devices)
 * Athesi SPA43
+* GeneralScan Bluetooth rings
 * All hardware scanners acting as keyboards (HID), like most BlueTooth cheap handled scanners.
+* And a few others, check full compatibility table below.

-When there are no compatible hardware devices available, the library provides a camera reader based on ZBar or ZXing.
+When there are no compatible hardware devices available, the library provides a camera reader based on ZBar (default) or ZXing.

 Through a common abstraction, it provides access to the following methods (provided the hardware supports them):
 * pause/resume scanning